seidenstrasse/sss7modem/README.md

 The Chaos InKL logo is licensed CC BY-NC-SA 3.0.

-The seidenstrasse logo and my personal logo are not avaiable under an open licence.
+The seidenstrasse logo and my personal logo are not available under an open license.
 Therefore you should ask for permission before using the seidenstrasse logo in derived works.
 Also please remove my personal logo if I am not involved in your project.

-The schematics and pcb layout files in hardware are released under the *CERN Open Hardware Licence v1.2*.
+The schematics and pcb layout files in hardware are released under the *CERN Open Hardware License v1.2*.